 Amid the tropical beauty and the local color, The 7th Dawn serves up exciting action & relatable romance, letting disturbing political complications provide extra conflict.
 For a Cold War film the politics are halfway benign: a decent nationalist movement is welcomed by an English governor, but Communist terrorism makes peaceful progress impossible.
 The harsh English reaction does not help at all.
 This show came out in 1964, when strife in Southeast Asia could still serve as a backdrop for ‘escapist’ entertainment.
 A year later, the divisive and controversial Vietnam War would push the entire subject out of bounds.

 The movie begins on the last day of WW2 and then jumps eight years forward (to 1953?).
 The British have reasserted rule in Malaya but are inching toward granting independence.
-The new colonial Governor Trumphey (Michael Goodliffe of The Day the Earth Caught Fire) arrives just as political violence begins to break out.
+The new colonial Governor Trumphey (Michael Goodliffe of The Day the Earth Caught Fire) arrives just as political violence breaks out.
 Three former partisan fighters have gone their separate ways.
 The Malayan-Chinese Ng (Tetsuro Tanba of You Only Live Twice) went to Moscow to finish his education, and is now back leading a Red revolutionary movement, instigating various acts of terror.
-The beautiful Eurasian Dhana Mercier (Capucine, fresh from The Pink Panther) now leads a teacher’s union devoted to respectful, non-violent demonstrations.
-Dhana is also now the mistress of the American ex-guerilla Ferris (William Holden), who now owns several rubber plantation.
-Other planters are being assassinated; the governor sends his Chief Petty Officer Tom (Sidney Tafler) to ask Ferris to find the jungle hideout of his old comrade Ng, and bring him to the negotiating table.
+The beautiful Eurasian Dhana Mercier (Capucine, fresh from The Pink Panther) leads a teacher’s union devoted to respectful, non-violent demonstrations.
+Dhana is also now the mistress of the American ex-guerilla Ferris (William Holden), who has purchased several rubber plantation.
+Other planters are being assassinated.
+The governor sends his Chief Petty Officer Tom (Sidney Tafler) to ask Ferris to find the jungle hideout of his old comrade Ng, and bring him to the negotiating table.

 Ferris’s relationship with Dhana is complicated by the arrival of Governor Trumphey’s young daughter Candace (newcomer Susannah York), who rather boldly sets out to entice and seduce the older planter.
 Ferris and Candace are present when a terrorist throws a grenade into the Governor’s party.
 Trumphey forgets Dhana’s peaceful negotiations.
 Hitting back hard, he orders his security specialist Cavendish (Allan Cuthbertson of Room at the Top) to burn down a local village suspected of hiding rebel arms.